28 February 2019

 My gaze slid from the bookshelf and fell back on Hope.
 Her breathing was soft and regular.
 A siren sounded again, but her breathing remained unchanged.
 I turned off the light, crept into the hallway, and gently shut her door and pressed my ear against the thin wood panels.

 The living room din was loud and mumbled into white noise, and I heard John and Erin’s laugher above everyone else’s on the balcony.
 I held my breath, but couldn’t hear Hope.
-My smile softened, knowing she’d sleep well and we could continue our evening.
 I stood there a few more moments, breathing softly so I could hear her silence.
-A faint lion’s roar rippled across Balboa, through the forest of withering Redwoods, and into our building: it was faint, but I could hear it reverberating in the hollow wooden door.
+A faint lion’s roar rippled across Balboa, through the forest of withering Redwoods, and into our building; it was faint, but I could hear it reverberating in the hollow wooden door.
 In the jungle, the long wavelengths of a lion’s deep roar travel across plains and through forests and marks their territory.
+I wondered if the lion realized it was in a zoo.

 I realized I was slouching.
 I stood upright and pulled my shoulders back and took another deep breath.
 I exhaled slowly, and glanced at the illuminated hands on my almost archaic scuba watch – it was older than my new neighbors from Metairie.
 I could see the hands without my glasses, and it was around 11:30, plus or minus a bit of blur.
 I walked back outside and joined my friends on the balcony.